Hydro-Xis/coding-exercises/README.md

 This live repo provides a list of Python coding exercises for new onboarders in Hydro-Xis group, including the following topics: information theory, causal analysis, deep learning, and differentiable modeling.

 # Exercises
-Below is the list of tentative exercises:
+Below is a list of tentative exercises:
 - (TBD) Exercise 1: Entropy and mutual information
 - (TBD) Exercise 2: Conditional mutual information and transfer entropy
 - (TBD) Exercise 3: Multivariate interaction and partial information decomposition